-A corner can seem like something that is difficult to sew.
-It isn't if you know when to stop by placing a seam guide in front of the needle just like you do for your seam allowance.
-When the edge of the fabric you are sewing, reaches the seam guide in front of the needle, put the needle down, raise the presser foot and pivot the fabric so the new edge is lined up with your seam guide.Continue to 2 of 5 below.
+A corner can seem like something difficult to sew.
+It isn't as long as you know when to stop by placing a seam guide in front of the needle just like you do for your seam allowance.
+When the edge of the fabric you are sewing reaches the seam guide in front of the needle, put the needle down, raise the presser foot, and pivot the fabric so the new edge is lined up with your seam guide.

 Corners on collars and cuffs may have multiple layers.
-Those multiple layers of fabric can stop you from having sharp corners, but there are ways to work around the bulk and have a corner that is what you want it to look like!
+Those multiple layers of fabric can stop you from having sharp corners, but there are ways to work around the bulk and have a corner that is what you want it to look like.

-- Sew Across the Corner -- The layers of the seam allowance need to fit into the inside of the corner.
+- Sew across the corner: The layers of the seam allowance need to fit into the inside of the corner.
 The smaller the corner the less room there is for the seam allowance.
 Rather than pivoting at the corner, sew across the corner for a couple of stitches.
 This makes "room" for the seam allowance.

-The thicker the fabric, the more stitching across the corner may be needed.
-Experiment with scraps of fabric to find what will work best for your fabric and interfacing combination.Continue to 3 of 5 below.
+The thicker the fabric, the more stitching across the corner that may be needed.
+Experiment with scraps of fabric to find what will work best for your fabric and interfacing combination.

 Avoiding Pillow Ears or Poking Corners

-- Taper the corners -- By tapering the seam line to take in fabric at the corners you will create a more fitted cover and avoid the ears.
+- Taper the corners: By tapering the seam line to take in the fabric at the corners you will create a more fitted cover and avoid the ears.
 Putting the cover on the pillow form inside out, allows you to mark the wrong side of the fabric as to where to start tapering the seam.
 A very gradual and slight taper is all that is usually needed to maintain a "normal" pillow shape.

-Trimming, Clipping and Notching Corners and Curves
+Trimming, Clipping, and Notching

 Problems with corners usually happen because of the seam allowance that is filling up the corner.
 Trimming, clipping, and notching are all ways to control the seam allowance.
 Controlling the seam allowance allows for nicely laying smooth seams.

 Notching and clipping on inner and outer curved seams control the way the seam allowance overlaps and lays inside the item.
-Notching removes pieces of the seam allowance to prevent it doubling up, laying on itself, creating unwanted bulk.
+Notching removes pieces of the seam allowance to prevent it from doubling up, laying on itself, or creating unwanted bulk.
 Clipping allows the seam allowance to spread and lay smoothly.

 Loosely woven fabric may require you to stagger the clipping and notching so that the seam is not weakened in one spot.
-Simply notch or clip one layer at a time and move over so that the layers of the seam allowance are not treated in the exact same spot.
+Simply notch or clip one layer at a time and move over so that the layers of the seam allowance are not treated in the same spot.

-Clipping and notching in conjunction with grading the seam will help eliminate the abruptness of the seam allowance edge inside the garment.Continue to 5 of 5 below.
+Clipping and notching in conjunction with grading the seam will help eliminate the abruptness of the seam allowance edge inside the garment.

 Tools to Push Corners